What Is a Bank Draft?

 While bank drafts may suit some payment scenarios, they are just one among many ways to send money.

-• One alternative to bank drafts is automatic clearing house (ACH) payments.
+• One alternative to bank drafts is automatic clearing house (ACH payments.
 The ACH network allows banks, credit unions, and financial institutions to transfer funds to each other electronically.
-ACH payments are usually free but may have transfer limits.
-Also worth noting: They are solely for domestic transactions.
+ACH payments are often free but may have transfer limits.

-• You could use a wire transfer, another electronic payment type that usually completes the payment within 24 hours.
+• You could use a wire transfer, another electronic payment type that usually completes payment within 24 hours.
 As with ACH payments, wire transfers have limits, such as $10,000 or $100,000.
-However, wire transfers are viable for foreign transactions.
+Wire transfers are also viable for foreign transactions.

-• Money transfer apps, including such P2P platforms as PayPal and Venmo, are a financial tool that can offer speed and security as you move funds.
+• Money transfer apps, including person-to-person platforms such as PayPal and Venmo, are a financial tool that can offer speed and security as you move funds.
 (Instant accessibility may be available if the recipient pays a fee.)
 These apps may charge transaction fees and usually have daily transaction limits.

-Money transfer apps link to your bank account, making their use seamless and convenient.
+Money transfer apps link to your bank account, enabling their seamless and convenient use.
 However, depending on the app, your transaction might not have FDIC insurance, meaning a botched transaction could result in the permanent loss of money.
 In addition, the payer and payee need to have the same app to conduct a transaction.

 The Takeaway